rayakash24/AppAutomationFramework/README.md

 ## :pushpin: Report (Extent reports)

-:point_right: Using Extent report we are getting the no. of Passed/failed/skip count and proper logs for each failure and it will take the screenshot for the point where its fail
+:point_right: Using Extent report we are getting the no. of Passed/failed/skiped count and proper logs for each failure and it will take the screenshot for the point where the test cases failed.